katarina-petrovic/github-repositories/README.md

 ## Token Intstruction

-You may need to uncomment TOKEN line in src/api/index.js.
-When it's not commented and push it on git repository, github blocks it and you need to create new one.
+You may need to add github API TOKEN in src/api/index.js.
+When it's pushed on git repository, github blocks it and you need to create new one.